 However, one objection must be considered when interpreting these and other similar results.
-The involvement of modal representations in higher cognitive processes appears to be context- and task-dependent in adults (e.g., Areshenkoff et al., 2017; Bub & Masson, 2010; de la Vega et al., 2012; Lebois et al., 2015; Louwerse & Jeuniaux, 2010; Pecher, 2013; Ulrich & Maienborn, 2010; Van Dam et al., 2014; Yee & Thompson-Schill, 2016).
+The involvement of modal representations in higher cognitive processes appears to be context- and task-dependent in adults (e.g., Areshenkoff et al., 2017; Bub & Masson, 2010; de la Vega et al., 2012; Dudschig and Kaup 2017; Dudschig et al., 2015, Hoenig et al., 2008; Lebois et al., 2015; Louwerse & Jeuniaux, 2010; Ostarek & Hüttig, 2017; Pecher, 2013, 2018; Pulvermüller, 2013; Ulrich & Maienborn, 2010; Van Dam et al., 2012, 2014; Yee & Thompson-Schill, 2016; Tomasino et al., 2007).
 Thus, as mentioned earlier, the claim that modal representations in adult higher cognitive processes constitute a mere epiphenomenon without functional relevance cannot be ruled out (Ostarek & Huettig, 2019).
-One possible explanation for why adult modal representations can nevertheless become activated during higher cognitive processes is that such activations are merely residual manifestations of earlier cognitive processes early on during development, but they lose their functional relevance during the course of development such that their manifestations in adults are epiphenomenenal (see Figure 5, left side).
+One possible explanation for why adult modal representations can nevertheless become activated during higher cognitive processes is that such activations are merely residual manifestations of earlier cognitive development.
+According to this view, modal representations are functionally relevant for higher cognitive processes early on during development, but they lose their functional relevance during the course of development such that their manifestations in adults are epiphenomenal (see Fig. 5, left side).
 This view in turn suggests that the cognitive-developmental trajectory proceeds from modal to amodal representations.